rbitr/nmt-legislation-summarization/README.md

 # Results

-Here is an example of the reuslts on ten randomly selected paragraphs from the test set.
+Here is an example of the results on ten randomly selected paragraphs from the test set.
 The predicted labels are given in bold with the actual labels following in parentheses:

 1. the minister shall cause a notice of removal to be served on the person in respect of whom a notation is removed pursuant to subsection .  __duty to notify__ (duty to notify)